lorne-rtm/rtm-docs/docs/source/index.rst

 ## Raptoreum Documentation

-[Raptoreum](https://raptoreum.com) is a secure Proof Of Work (POW) Blockchain, Cryptocurrency, and Asset platform that launched mainnet on February 26 2021 after a two year long testnet.
+[Raptoreum]: https://raptoreum.com is a secure Proof Of Work (POW) Blockchain, Cryptocurrency, and Asset platform that launched mainnet on February 26 2021 after a two year long testnet.
 Raptoreum had a fair mainnet launch, with no pre-mine, and no ICO.

 Raptoreum is under constant development and is aiming to solve the following issues which are present on other Blockchain projects: